patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Introduction/developer-tools-core-technologies.md

 [![Git Logo](/img/git-logo.png)](https://git-scm.com/)

 We will be using Git: a command-line tool which serves as a version control system used for tracking changes to your source code and making it available for collaboration with other developers (by leveraging online tools such as [Github](https://github.com/) or [GitLab](https://about.gitlab.com/)).
-Additionally, there are many online services that connect to your published code to 3rd party cloud platforms such as [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/) which can build your code and host your web application.
-For this class, we will be using [Cyclic](https://www.cyclic.sh/) - please see the [Cyclic Guide](/Resources/cyclic-guide) for more information.
+Additionally, there are many online services that connect to your published code to 3rd party cloud platforms such as [Render](https://render.com/) or [Netlify](https://www.netlify.com/) which can build your code and host your web application.
+For this class, we will be using [Vercel](https://vercel.com/) - please see the [Vercel Guide](/Resources/vercel-guide) for more information.

 There is a ton of information online on how to get started using Git / GitHub, such as: